sandhya2233/section3/README.md

-it is my simple program
+it is my simple programs
 <<<<<<< HEAD
 =======
 it is my second program